MarcialRosales/java-pcf-workshops/README.md

 1. `git checkout load-fares-from-external-app`
 2. `cd apps/flight-availability` (on terminal 1)
-3. Run the app
+3. Run the flight-availability app
   `mvn spring-boot:run`
 4. `cd apps/fare-service` (on terminal 2)
-5. Run the app
+5. Run the fare-service apps
   `mvn spring-boot:run`
 4. Test it  (on terminal 3)
   `curl 'localhost:8080/fares/origin=MAD&destination=FRA'` shall return something like this `[{"fare":"0.016063185475725605","origin":"MAD","destination":"FRA","id":"2"}]`

 Let's have a look at the `fare-service`.
-It is a pretty basic REST app configured with basic auth:
+It is a pretty basic REST app configured with basic auth (Note: *We could have simply relied on the spring security default configuration properties*):
 ```
 server.port: 8081